-God loves us more than we love even our own children (see Luke 11:11-13).
+God loves us more than we love even our own children (Luke 11:11-13).
 His Word is a manual for life.
-The problem is that most of us were never given the owner's manual.
+The problem is that most of us were never given the owner’s manual.
 It sure missed my mailbox.

-God doesn't create an obstacle course for us to see how well we perform.
+God doesn’t create an obstacle course for us to see how well we perform.
 Want some proof?
-Look at James 1:17: "Every good gift and every perfect gift is from above, and comes down from the Father of lights, with whom there is no variation or shadow of turning" (NKJV).
+Look at James 1:17: “Every good gift and every perfect gift is from above and comes down from the Father of lights, with whom is no change or shadow of turning” (MEV).

-HERE'S THE DEAL "Do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is that good and acceptable and perfect will of God" (Rom.
+“Do not be conformed to this world, but be transformed by the renewing of your mind, that you may prove what is the good and acceptable and perfect will of God” (Rom.
 12:2).
-That's the bottom line.
+That’s the bottom line.

 The patterns of this world are driven and reinforced by you-know-who in your head.
 She’ll point you to the world for answers, but the world doesn’t have the answers.
 In fact, the Bible tells us not to be conformed to the patterns of this world.
 Instead, we must be transformed through the renewing of our minds by the Word of God.